metasyn/memex/content/entries/thought/degoogle.md

 # degoogle

+> there is no cloud; only other people's computers

 at one point, i realized how many different parts of my life were somehow intertwined with google's services. while i don't deny their usefulness, as they saying goes, if you don't pay for the product, you are the product. and i